-“We’ve never taken ourselves too seriously at Indeed and believe that there is a right time and place for just about any good beer,” he says.
+“We’ve never taken ourselves too seriously at Indeed and believe that there is a right time and place for just about any good beer,” Whisenand adds.
 After the workday ends at the satellite brewery in Milwaukee, Wisconsin, “we often find ourselves at one of our favorite neon-lit watering holes nursing the Champagne of Beers until the wee hours of the night.”

 Many beer drinkers cut their teeth on light lagers bought in bulk and consumed good and cold.
 I spent my college years crushing Natural Light and Busch Light, a beer that still holds a soft spot in my stomach and heart.

 If you’re unable to find I.C.
 Light, instead snag the always dependable Miller Lite.
-A touch of crystal malt lends the beer its rich golden color, while hops from the Pacific Northwest and Czech Republic impart more flavor and aroma than you’d expect from a 96-calorie beer.
+A touch of crystal malt lends the beer its rich golden color, while hops from the Pacific Northwest impart more flavor and aroma than you’d expect from a 96-calorie beer.

 The aromatic IPA is our country’s most popular style of craft beer, made by almost every brewery in America.
-The most extravagantly hopped varieties can easily cost $20 or more per four-pack, a worthy splurge when you’re flush with cash.
+The most extravagantly hopped varieties can be pricey per four-pack, though a worthy splurge when you’re flush with cash.
 Don’t fret if you’re feeling a bit pinched; there are still plenty of worthy affordable options.

-You can usually find Founders Brewing’s citrusy, low-alcohol All Day IPA for less than $20 per 15-pack, and an equal volume of Goose Island’s piney, floral flagship IPA usually costs about the same.
-They’re both good for filling your fridge, but the Brick Store’s Fontaine is a big fan of Two Hearted Ale, from Michigan’s Bell’s Brewery.
+You can usually find Founders Brewing’s citrusy, low-alcohol All Day IPA for less, per 15-pack, and an equal volume of Goose Island’s piney, floral flagship IPA usually costs about the same.
+They’re both good for filling your fridge, but Fontaine, of Brick Store Pub, is a big fan of Two Hearted Ale from Michigan’s Bell’s Brewery.

-"The 7 percent ABV IPA is what I go for when I want something with a little more punch than a pale ale,” he says.
-“Toffee sweetness and that earthy, floral Centennial hop note are great together and make Two Hearted one of the best IPAs in the world.”
+"The 7 percent ABV IPA is what I go for when I want something with a little more punch than a pale ale,” Fontaine says.
+“Toffee sweetness and that earthy, floral Centennial hop note are great together and make Two Hearted Ale one of the best IPAs in the world.”

-“This beer is just as enjoyable in 90-degree heat as it is on a chilly fall evening,” he says.
+“This beer is just as enjoyable in 90-degree heat as it is on a chilly fall evening,” Kirwan says.

 Puesto’s Hasker prefers Allagash Brewing’s White, which grabbed a gold medal at 2020’s prestigious Great American Beer Festival.

-“Only the Belgians do it better,” he says of the beer, made in Portland, Maine, since 1995.
+“Only the Belgians do it better,” Hasker says of the beer, made in Portland, Maine, since 1995.

 If you’re looking to spend a little less money, you can’t go wrong with Blue Moon.
 The nationally available witbier drinks bright, citrusy, and slightly sweet thanks to the addition of Valencia orange peel.
 The 95-calorie Blue Moon LightSky is a terrific lighter option, too.

 Personally, I like the brunch-friendly Schöfferhofer Grapefruit, an unfiltered German hefeweizen that’s blended with grapefruit juice for a tangy pick-me-up.
-Schlafly’s Williamson throws his support behind the Stiegl Grapefruit Radler, an Austrian blend of lager and grapefruit soda.
+Schlafly’s Williamson throws his support behind the Stiegl-Radler Grapefruit, an Austrian blend of lager and grapefruit soda.
 The 2 percent ABV makes it super-easy to drink several.

-“Its flavor and aroma just pop and it's so refreshing and consistent,” he says.
+“Its flavor and aroma just pop, and it's so refreshing and consistent,” Williamson says.